-During an intense hand-to-hand battle, Teach and several members of his crew were killed by a small group of sailors on November 22, 1718 - 295 years agotoday.
-His piratic adventures lasted only two years, however his legend still lives on nearly three centuries later.
+During an intense hand-to-hand battle, Teach and several members of his crew were killed by a small group of sailors on November 22, 1718 - over 300 years ago.
+His piratic adventures lasted only two years; however, his legend still lives on three centuries later.

 You can read more about how Blackbeard haunts the coast of Northeastern North Carolina along with several other spooky places on the Outer Banks by checking out this page on our website!

 More Secrets of Blackbeards Shipwreck Revealed

 After 14 years of digging, archaeologists are certain they've discovered the famous Blackbeard flagship, the Queen Anne's Revenge, just off Ocracoke Island on the Outer Banks.
 After discovering Blackbeard's sword off the North Carolina Coast, researchers believe they have found more clues about what happened to Blackbeard, his crew, and his ship.

 Archaeologists say there is no doubt that what they have been diving on since 1997 is the Queen Anne's Revenge, officially identified as shipwreck 31 CR 314.